HDMI: Digital cameras and camcorders

 although cameras capable of HD video often include an HDMI interface for playback or even live preview, the image processor and the video processor of cameras usable for uncompressed video must be able to deliver the full image resolution at the specified frame rate in real time without any missing frames causing jitter.
-Therefore, usable uncompressed video out of HDMI is often called "clean HDMI".
+In addition, to be used as a video source, such as for streaming or switching, the camera must also be capable of removing the UI elements from the image.
+Therefore, usable uncompressed video out of HDMI without the device's UI elements is often called "clean HDMI".

 Personal computers

 Personal computers (PCs) with a DVI interface are capable of video output to an HDMI-enabled monitor.
 Some PCs include an HDMI interface and may also be capable of HDMI audio output, depending on specific hardware.
 For example, Intel's motherboard chipsets since the 945G and NVIDIA's GeForce 8200/8300 motherboard chipsets are capable of 8-channel LPCM output over HDMI.
 Eight-channel LPCM audio output over HDMI with a video card was first seen with the ATI Radeon HD 4850, which was released in June 2008 and is implemented by other video cards in the ATI Radeon HD 4000 series.
 Linux can drive 8-channel LPCM audio over HDMI if the video card has the necessary hardware and implements the Advanced Linux Sound Architecture (ALSA).
 The ATI Radeon HD 4000 series implements ALSA.
 Cyberlink announced in June 2008 that they would update their PowerDVD playback software to allow 192 kHz/24-bit Blu-ray Disc audio decoding in Q3-Q4 of 2008.
 Corel's WinDVD 9 Plus currently has 96 kHz/24-bit Blu-ray Disc audio decoding.